 11.5.6 Settlement Amounts for IIE from Exceptional Dispatch.

-For each Settlement Interval, IIE Settlement Amount from each type of Exceptional Dispatch described in Section 34.9 is calculated as the sum of the products of the relevant IIE quantity for the Dispatch Interval and the relevant Settlement price for the Dispatch Interval for each type of Exceptional Dispatch as further described below.
-For MSS Operators the settlement for IIE from Exceptional Dispatch is conducted in the same manner, regardless of any MSS elections (net/gross Settlement, Load following or opt-in/opt-out of RUC).
+For each Settlement Interval, the IIE Settlement Amount from each type of Exceptional Dispatch described in Section 34.9 is calculated as the sum of the products of the relevant IIE quantity for the Dispatch Interval and the relevant Settlement price for the Dispatch Interval for each type of Exceptional Dispatch as further described below.
+For MSS Operators the Settlement for IIE from Exceptional Dispatch is conducted in the same manner, regardless of any MSS elections (net/gross Settlement, Load following or opt-in/opt-out of RUC).
+Except for Exceptional Dispatches to perform Ancillary Services testing, to perform pre-commercial operation testing for Generating Units, to perform PMax testing, or for Voltage Support or Black Start from a Generating Unit under a contract to provide service, Exceptional Dispatches issued pursuant to Section 34.9.2 shall be settled in the same manner as provided in Section 11.5.6.1.
+The Settlement price for Exceptional Dispatches to perform Ancillary Services testing, to perform PMax testing, or to perform pre-commercial operation testing for Generating Units is the higher of the Resource-Specific Settlement Interval LMP or the Default Energy Bid.
+Except for the Settlement price, Exceptional Dispatches to perform Ancillary Services testing and to perform pre-commercial operation testing for Generating Units are otherwise settled in the same manner as provided in Section 11.5.6.1.
+Notwithstanding any other provisions in this Section 11.5.6, the Exceptional Dispatch Settlement price that is applicable in circumstances in which the CAISO applies Mitigation Measures to Exceptional Dispatch of resources pursuant to Section 39.10 shall be calculated as set forth in Section 11.5.6.7.

 * * *